Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

-where $Z_{vh}$ is a vector containing presence of children and female education, the $\gamma_{v}$s are village-specific intercepts (estimated using dummies for the villages), and $P_{vh}$ and $Y_{vh}$ are price faced by the household in the experiment and its wealth, respectively.
-In the second step, we solve the linear system $\gamma_{v}=\alpha\pi_{v}+c_{0}+\xi_{v}=\alpha \pi_{v}+\bar{\xi}_{v}$, for $\alpha$ and $\bar{\xi}_{v}$, for $v=1,...,11$, where $\gamma_{v}$ is obtained in the previous step, and the $\pi_{v}$ s are the average adoption rates in individual villages in the experiment.
-In solving this system, we set $\bar{\xi}_{1}=\bar{\xi}_{11}$, which incorporates the homogeneity assumption discussed above.
-We can do all of this in one step by adding nine dummies for villages 2-10 and one for villages 1 and 11, and then running a regression of individual use on the regressors $p,y$ and $x$, the average use in each village, as well as the village dummies.
-In the second row in Table 5, we report the average welfare effects of the same hypothetical policy change as described above, using expression (\ref{6}).

-Next, we use the correlated random effect approach described above, where village averages of observable regressors (price, wealth, female education, number of children) are added as additional controls in a probit (instead of logit) regression.
-The corresponding welfare results are reported in the third row of table 5.

-\textbf{Semiparametric Estimates}: Finally, in the fourth row of Table 5, we report welfare results from a semiparametric index estimation of the conditional choice-probabilities, i.e. retaining the index structure but dropping the logit assumption.
-This is achieved by using the \textquotedblleft sml\textquotedblright\ routine (de Luca, 2008) in Stata which implements Klein and Spady's (1993) estimator for single index models, using (i) a default bandwidth of $h_{n}=n^{-1/6.5}$ to estimate the index, and then (ii) a local cubic polynomial for regressing the binary outcome on the estimated index to produce the predicted probabilities, using a bandwidth of $h_{n}=cn^{-1/5}$ where $c$ is chosen via leave-one-out cross-validation.
+For the case $\alpha_{1}\geq\alpha_{0}\geq0$, in the last-but-one row of Table 5, there is no welfare loss for anyone, since all spillover is positive, which explains the negative deadweight loss lower bound, i.e. an efficiency from subsidizing a positive externality.

-The welfare numbers do vary a bit across specifications.
-But all of these results support the overall conclusion that accounting for spillovers can lead to much lower estimates of net welfare gain from the subsidy program and higher deadweight loss.
-Some of this difference arises from potential welfare loss suffered by ineligibles that is missed upon assuming no spillover, and some from the impact of including spillover terms on the prediction of counterfactual purchase-rates (c.f.
-Fig 1).
+These welfare and DWL numbers support the overall conclusion that accounting for spillovers can lead to much lower estimates of net welfare gain from the subsidy program and higher deadweight loss.
+Some of this difference arises from potential welfare loss suffered by ineligibles that is missed upon assuming no spillover, and some from the impact of including spillovers terms on the prediction of counterfactual purchase-rates (cf. Fig 1).
+Furthermore, the two cases $\alpha_{1}\geq0\geq\alpha_{0}$ and $\alpha_{1}\geq\alpha _{0}\geq0$, which are both consistent with the observed $\alpha=\alpha _{1}-\alpha_{0}>0$, yield vastly different bounds on welfare, resulting in wide \emph{overall} bounds on net welfare gain and deadweight loss that include zero (cf. last row of Table 5), which is the key substantive point of this paper.